 - Officer Specialist School – Officer

 - Laurimar Primary School – Doreen

-Initial findings from an evaluation undertaken by PricewaterhouseCoopers Consulting has found that inclusive OSHC programs provide a wide range of benefits to participating children and young people, their families, their schools and the community.
+Findings from the evaluation undertaken by PricewaterhouseCoopers Consulting found that inclusive OSHC programs provide a wide range of benefits to participating children and young people, their families, their schools and the community.
 These include:

-- Victorian communities becoming more inclusive of all people living with disability.
+- Victorian communities becoming more inclusive of all people living with disabilities.